 Gluten Free Cookies

-- 1 cup dates, packed (soaked for 10 minutes in warm water and then drained)
+- 1 cup dates, pitted and packed down, soaked for 10 minutes in warm water and then drained

 - 2 tbsp all natural, almond butter or peanut butter

-- 3/4 cup almond meal (ground from raw almonds)
+- ¾ cup almond meal (ground raw almonds)

 - Add dates to the food processor and pulse until small bits remain.